-Within the department, we have one full time teacher, three part-time teachers and the SENCO who has a split timetable: one day teaching and four days of SENCO work.
+Within the department, we have one full time teacher, two part-time teachers and a SENCO who works four days a week.
 We also have eight Teaching Assistants.

 Our department consists of 3 classrooms and an office, all off a central carpeted shared area, which is used as an extra teaching space and designated reading area.
 In 1 of the classrooms, we have 4 computers with internet access for the pupils’ use; in another, 11 computers.